 also been the preferred prey of lake trout in many western reservoirs and

 are no doubt essential for producing trophy lake trout in these waters.

 kokanee have a short life cycle

 and therefore they are vulnerable to population crashes when stressed.

-populations for egg sources so the hatcheries can produce the next
+sources so the hatcheries can produce the next generation.

-maintain diverse fishing opportunities, fishery managers need to seek a
+diverse fishing opportunities, fishery managers need to seek a balance

 rainbows decline and macks get skinnier.